cube-js/cube/docs/content/Schema/Reference/pre-aggregations.md

 Pre-aggregations of type `originalSql` should **only** be used when the cube's `sql` is a complex query (i.e. nested, window functions and/or multiple joins).
 We **strongly** recommend only persisting results of `originalSql` back to the source database.
 They often do not provide much in the way of performance directly, but there are two specific applications:

 1. They can be used in tandem with the [`useOriginalSqlPreAggregations`][self-origsql-preaggs] option in other rollup pre-aggregations.

-2. Situations where it is not possible to use a `rollup` pre-aggregations, such as [funnels][ref-schema-funnels].
+2. Situations where it is not possible to use a `rollup` pre-aggregations, such as [funnels][ref-recipe-funnels].

 For example, to pre-aggregate all completed orders, you could do the following: